 Eg. Specimen discarded due to lack of fertile material on 27/04/2001, A.J.
 Whalen.

 Permanent loans and bulk deaccessioning

-Indefinite or permanent loan of material to other recognised institutions may be authorised by joint decision of the Curator and the CPBR Director.
+Indefinite or permanent loan of material to other recognised institutions may be authorised by joint decision of the Curator and the CANBR Director.
 Such transactions are to be registered as loans, not deaccessions, and the material is subject to recall at need.

 Bulk deaccessioning of whole taxa (or other classes of specimens) is allowable in exceptional circumstances where the Curator, CANBR Director, and CANBR Board are jointly agreed that the material is of no practical use to CANBR as either reference or research material.
 In general this will apply only to higher-level taxa on which we do not and will not be conducting reseach (e.g.: diatoms).
 Such bulk deaccessions should only be done as donation to other institutions, preferrably in exchange for a donation of similar size or importance and of more relevance to CANBR.
 A taxonomically representative subset should be retained by CANBR in such cases.